Andriy Kobolyev: CEO of Naftogaz

-On April 28, 2021 the Cabinet of ministers of Ukraine dismissed Andriy Kobolyev from the post of the head of Naftogaz, and appointed Yuriy Vitrenko as a Chairman of the Board of Naftogaz.

-The supervisory board, which the Cabinet of Ministers of Ukraine temporarily suspended to dismiss Kobolyev, stated on April 30 that all its members submitted a notice of their resignations, effective from May 14.
+On April 28, 2021 the Cabinet of ministers of Ukraine dismissed Andriy Kobolyev from the post of the head of Naftogaz, and appointed Yuriy Vitrenko, in violation of Ukraine's Anti-Corruption Law, as a Chairman of the Board (CEO) of Naftogaz.
+The supervisory board, which the Cabinet of Ministers of Ukraine temporarily suspended in order to seize the control necessary to dismiss Kobolyev, resigned en masse in response effective May 14, 2021.